-The Catalan club has responded by either selling or loaning players to other clubs in Europe, including Francisco Trincao’s loan move to Wolves and Junior Firpo’s sale to Leeds United to recoup their losses.
+The Catalan club responded by either selling or loaning players to other clubs in Europe, including Francisco Trincao’s loan move to Wolves and Junior Firpo’s sale to Leeds United to recoup their losses.

 Just a couple of seasons ago, Barcelona had the highest spending budget in La Liga after adjusting for spending caps, but now they are struggling to even register new signings in their squad.

 Sergio Aguero and Memphis Depay agreed to take pay cuts in order to play for Barcelona.
 Aguero’s early retirement freed up some room, and Adama Traore joined on loan in January 2022 on low wages.
 It is very likely that Ferran Torres and Eric Garcia have also taken significant wage cuts.

 But all of this would amount to nothing if Barcelona cannot find a way to reduce their current wage bill given the strict cap on spending that has been enforced by La Liga.

 Moreover, there is no doubt that Franck Kessie and Andreas Christensen are also joining on reduced wages.

 Spending cap and economic control in other leagues